microsoft/trident/trident_api/docs/trident-api.md

 **Description:** A unique identifier for the partition.

 This is a user defined string that allows to link the partition to the mount points and also to results in the Host Status.
+The identifier needs to be unique across all types of devices, not just partitions.

 ##### <a name="storage_disks_items_partitions_items_size"></a>7.1.1.4.1.2.
 Property `HostConfiguration > storage > disks > disks items > partitions > partitions items > size`